Skip to Main Content Skip to Footer Toggle Navigation Menu

 GEOG 370 - Advanced Cartography and Geovisualization

 In our increasingly visual culture, displaying, analyzing and interpreting data visually is becoming more important than ever.
 Governments, non-profits, marketing agencies, corporations and activists are striving to communicate with the public and policy makers using data visualization.
 Geovisualization adds a spatial component to data visualization, tying locations to stories.
 Geovisualization is both a process for displaying data and an interdisciplinary field of study that develops new methods and tools for data visualization.
 Cartography plays an important role in geovisualization, lending design principles and techniques to this new and emerging field of study.
 This course is a combination of discussions on current topics, hands-on lab exercises, and projects.
 You will have the opportunity to create a static (print) visualization and a dynamic (interactive/web) visualization.
-Discussion and lab topics may include cartography, typography, geovisualization, spatio-temporal mapping, interactive mapping, user experience design (UX/UI), web mapping, 3D and animated mapping, critical cartography and location-based services.
-Esri's ArcGIS suite, Adobe Creative Cloud, and online open source software are used to complete lab assignments.
+Discussion and lab topics may include cartography, typography, geovisualization, critical cartography, spatio-temporal mapping, interactive mapping, user experience design (UX/UI), web mapping, 3D mapping, animated mapping, and location-based services.
+Esri's ArcGIS Pro suite, Adobe Creative Cloud, and online open source software are used to complete lab assignments.
 Laboratory work is required.

 Frequency: Offered occasionally.